nhsconnect/ITK-FHIR-Digital-Medicines/pages/design/build_allergy_list.md

 The allergies list is a “Snapshot” of the known allergies at a point in time (for example on discharge from hospital).
 It is not a master list of the patient’s allergies.
 Other lists of allergies for the patient may exist on other systems.

 ## How the Allergy List is Constructed ##
-The allergy record is constructed as a single list for Transfer of Care Documents.
+The allergy record is constructed as a single list for Digital Medicines Documents.
 The diagram below shows the Resources used and relationships between the Resources.

 <img src="images/build/allergy_basic_structure.png" style="width:100%;max-width: 100%;">